projectara/greybus-spec/source/special.rst

 This section defines two Protocols, each of which serves a special purpose in a Greybus system.

-The first is the control Protocol.
-Every interface shall provide a CPort that uses the control Protocol.
-It's used by the SVC to do initial probes of interfaces at system power on.
-It is also used by the AP Module to notify interfaces when connections are available for them to use.
+The first is the Control Protocol.
+Every Interface shall provide a CPort that uses the Control Protocol.
+It's used by the SVC to do initial probes of Interfaces at system power on.
+It is also used by the AP Module to notify Interfaces when connections are available for them to use.

 The second is the SVC Protocol, which is used only between the SVC and AP Module.
 The SVC provides low-level control of the |unipro|
 network.
 The SVC performs almost all of its activities under direction of the AP Module, and the SVC Protocol is used by the AP Module to exert this control.
-The SVC also uses this Protocol to notify the AP Module of events, such as the insertion or removal of a Module.
+The SVC also uses this protocol to notify the AP Module of events, such as the insertion or removal of a Module.

 .. _control-protocol:

 Control Protocol
 ----------------

-All interfaces are required to define a CPort that uses the control Protocol, and shall be prepared to receive operation requests on that CPort at any time.
-A Greybus connection is established whenever a control connection is used, but the interface is never notified that such a connection exists.
+All Interfaces are required to define a CPort that uses the Control Protocol, and shall be prepared to receive Operation requests on that CPort at any time.
+A Greybus connection is established whenever a control connection is used, but the Interface is never notified that such a connection exists.
 Only the SVC and AP Module are able to send control requests.
-Any other interface shall only send control response messages, and such messages shall only be sent in reply to a request received its control CPort.
+Any other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received its control CPort.

-Conceptually, the operations in the Greybus control Protocol are:
+Conceptually, the Operations in the Greybus Control Protocol are:

 .. c:function:: int probe(u16 endo_id, u8 intf_id, u16 *auth_size, u8 *auth_data);

-    This operation is used at initial power-on, sent by the SVC to discover which Module contains the AP.
+    This Operation is used at initial power-on, sent by the SVC to discover which Module contains the AP.
 The Endo ID supplied by the SVC defines the type of Endo used by the Greybus system, including the size of the Endo and the positions and sizes of Modules that it holds.
-The interface ID supplied by the SVC indicates which interface block on the Endo is being probed.
+The Interface ID supplied by the SVC indicates which Interface Block on the Endo is being probed.
-    Together these two values define the location of the Module containing the interface.
+    Together these two values define the location of the Module containing the Interface.
 Interface ID 0 represents the SVC itself; other values are defined in the *Project Ara Module Developers Kit*.
-The response to this operation contains a block of data used by a Module to identify itself as authentically containing an AP.
+The response to this Operation contains a block of data used by a Module to identify itself as authentically containing an AP.
 Non-AP Modules respond with no authentication data (*auth_size* is 0).

 .. c:function:: int connected(u16 cport_id);

-    This operation is used to notify an interface that a Greybus connection has been established using the indicated CPort.
+    This Operation is used to notify an Interface that a Greybus connection has been established using the indicated CPort.
-    Upon receiving this request, an interface shall be prepared to receive messages on the indicated CPort.
-The interface may send messages over the indicated CPort once it has sent a response to the connected request.
+    Upon receiving this request, an Interface shall be prepared to receive messages on the indicated CPort.
+The Interface may send messages over the indicated CPort once it has sent a response to the connected request.

 .. c:function:: int disconnected(u16 cport_id);

-    This operation is used to notify an interface that a previously established Greybus connection may no longer be used.
+    This Operation is used to notify an Interface that a previously established Greybus connection may no longer be used.

-Greybus Control Message Operations
+Greybus Control Operations
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-All control operations are contained within a Greybus control request message.
+All control Operations are contained within a Greybus control request message.
 Every control request results in a matching response.
-The request and response messages for each control operation are defined below.
+The request and response messages for each control Operation are defined below.

-Table :num:`table-control-operation-type` defines the Greybus control Protocol operation types and their values.
+Table :num:`table-control-operation-type` defines the Greybus Control Protocol Operation types and their values.
 Both the request type and response type values are shown.

 .. figtable::